 - Group tasks into 1st, 2nd, and 3rd pass; each pass is more granular

-- Include easy to miss, yet critical tasks
+- Include easy-to-miss yet critical tasks

 - Limit yourself to one or two pages of easy-to-read font

-What Is Reverse Outlining?
+What Is a Reverse Outline?

 Why Use a Reverse Outline?